|

-help direct Sidney down the path to an industrial powerhouse was Philip Smith (shown at right).
+help direct Sidney down the path to an industrial powerhouse was Philip Smith (shown at left).
 He

 arrived from Dayton in 1859 after he had learned the trade of a molder.
 With